pheynnx/Electron-React_Template/README.md

 1. Clone or download the repo
 2. From the root of the directory run 'npm install' in your terminal
-3. For development, run 'npm run electron-dev'
+3. For development, run `npm run electron-dev`
-4. For building, run 'npm run electron-pack' (don't forget to change the script flag to your OS)
+4. For building, run `npm run electron-pack` (don't forget to change the script flag to your OS)

 ## Built in scripts: